 We already knew going into this trip that we wouldn’t be packing a lot of stuff.
 Essentially, everything that we need for a year fits into a carry-on, a suitcase, a backpack, and a messenger bag.
 We’ve been actively getting rid of stuff too, making our trips a bit lighter with each passing day.

 Sometimes I watch the airline workers load their trolley with everyone’s suitcase.
 We have two suitcases that will last us a whole year, but it’s crazy to see how everyone packs like that for a short trip.
-I can’t help but think about my parents, and how they had nothing but the clothes on their back when they left Vietnam.

 You can read and see photos of destinations all you want, but seeing it in person is a different experience